We don’t support this browser anymore.

 Manager located in: London

-Through his tenure at Newton, Jon has led both the global equity and multi-asset teams and been responsible for a number of multi-asset and global equity portfolios.
+Through his tenure at Newton, Jon has led both the global equity and multi-asset strategies and been responsible for a number of multi-asset and global equity portfolios.
 As well as his extensive investment roles at the firm, he has also spent time as a member of the commercial team involved in discussing client portfolios and tailoring strategies to meet client requirements.
 He sits on Newton's investment risk oversight groups.
-Jon joined the Newton equity income team in March 2020, and is responsible for both core and sustainable global equity income strategies.
+Jon joined the Newton equity income strategy in March 2020, and is responsible for both core and sustainable global equity income strategies.
 Jon joined Newton in 1995 and has a degree in natural sciences from Cambridge University.

 Data policy - All information should be used for indicative purposes only.
 You should independently check data before making any investment decision.
 HL cannot guarantee that the data is accurate or complete, and accepts no responsibility for how it may be used.
 Benchmark data provided subject to this disclaimer.